 Other Withdrawals

-An ākonga enrolled in a short course (including an Adult and Community Education (ACE) course that has tuition fees) may withdraw without financial penalty before/on the start date.
+Ākonga enrolled in a short course may withdraw without financial penalty until the start date.

-An ākonga enrolled in a funded micro-credential may withdraw without financial penalty until 10 per cent of the course duration, and without academic penalty until 80 per cent of the course duration.
+Ākonga enrolled in a micro-credential may withdraw without financial penalty until 10 per cent of the course duration, and without academic penalty until 80 per cent of the course duration.

-An ākonga enrolled in an unfunded micro-credential or Full Cost Recovery course may withdraw without financial or academic penalty before/on the start date.

-If an enrolled ākonga withdraws after attending a workshop or accessing/engaging in online resources that form part of a funded micro-credential or full cost recovery course, they are not entitled to any refund.
+If enrolled ākonga withdraw after attending a workshop or accessing/engaging in online resources that form part of a funded micro-credential or full cost recovery course, they are not entitled to any refund.

 Withdrawal due to Exceptional Circumstances